neo4j/graphql/docs/markdown/DEVELOPING.md

 yarn test
 ```

+> In order to run all of the tests, you will need to have a local instance of Neo4j running!
+We highly recommend [Neo4j Desktop](https://neo4j.com/download/) to easily get up and running with a local Neo4j instance.

 The above command can additionally be run from `packages/graphql`, `packages/ogm`, or any directory where there is a `jest.config.js` file!

 Additionally, for projects which have the appropriate Yarn scripts setup, you can run individual test suites.
 For instance, to run the TCK test suite of `@neo4j/graphql`, run the following from `packages/graphql`: